Differentiability and Poincar\'e-type inequalities in metric measure spaces: Restricted Alberti representations

-\begin{remark} Of course, except for very particular choices of the $\sigma_i$, $\mu^*$ will usually be trivial.
-Necessarily, the curves that we restrict to must have positive $\bP_i$ measure, but they must also ``overlap'' in a set of positive $\mu$ measure. \end{remark}
+Thus, $\mu^{*}$ is the part of $\mu$ that is significant for all of the restricted Alberti representations simultaneously.
+Of course, except for very particular choices of the $\sigma_i$, $\mu^*$ will usually be trivial.
+Necessarily, the curves that we restrict to must have positive $\bP_i$ measure, but they must also ``overlap'' in a set of positive $\mu$ measure.

 There is an obvious decomposition result for restrictions of curves. \begin{lemma} For $n\in \mathbb N$, let $(X,d,\mu)$ be a metric measure space with $n$ Alberti representations $(\bP_i,\{\mu_{\gamma,i}\})$.
 For each $1\leq i \leq n$ let $\sigma_i^j$, $j\in \mathbb N$, be restrictions of curves such that, for $\bP_i$-a.e. $\gamma\in \Gamma$,